 Being a secular individual in our culture can sometimes mean a lack of community, an absence of peers for ourselves and our children, gaps in resources, and challenges such as discrimination and bullying.
 But there are local, regional, and national resources available.
 You are not alone.

-While professionalism more and more includes faith-neutral respect for all people, there are still times when the non-religious can feel marginalized and not know where to turn for assistance.
+While professionalism more and more means respect for all people and their worldview, there are still times when the non-religious can feel marginalized and not know where to turn for assistance.

 We understand.
 Here are some resources that might help you navigate to friendly waters.